• de

 third-party funding and project proposals

-international and national cooperations; Leibniz Association
+international and national cooperations incl. the Leibniz Association

 Research Interests: